Zack-Tillotson/BG-Shelf/src/data/objectDb/objectList/README.md

 * initialize(db, pubSub) - Provide dependencies
 * watch(ref) - Add ref to object list which is monitored.
 Wheenver an object is updated all pubSub scribers will be notified
+* get(ref) - Returns the promise and current object for the given ref